 So back to business as usual.
 This week I bought shares in four companies.

-20 Merck & Co. shares have been added to my broadly diversified bond portfolio.
+I have added 20 Merck & Co. shares to my broadly diversified retirement portfolio.
 The company has been on my watchlist for a long time.
 It is one of the largest pharmaceutical companies in the world.
 In my view, the pharmaceutical sector is one of the few sectors that is still reasonably valued or even undervalued.
 You can also see that with Merck & Co.
 With an adjusted P/E ratio of around 15, the expected earnings in 2024 offer a potential upside of 15 percent per year.
 The reason for this is an expected increase in profits over the next few years.

 Besides that, I like the balance sheet of the company.
 Merck & Co. has a comfortable debt ratio of 40 percent and sits on a mountain of treasury stock worth almost USD 57 billion.
 The dividend yield is more than three percent, and the payout ratio is below 50 percent.
 No further questions 🙂

 Uhhwee, I gambled now after all?
 Maybe a little, a tiny bit.
-I bought shares in China Mobile.
+I bought my first China Mobile shares.
 The shares have taken an extreme hit due to the US sanctions, but they are an absolute bargain with a dividend yield of over 8 percent and an adjusted P/E ratio of far below 10.
 I have absolutely taken my risk compliance into account here and only invested a minimal amount.
 Unlike with the other companies, I am not planning any subsequent purchases.
 Otherwise, I invest in the Asian market/emerging markets through an ETF.
-The consideration with China Mobile was the following: The sanctions have no impact on its business.
+The consideration with China Mobile was the following: The sanctions have no impact on China Mobile’s business.
 It is the same as it was a few years ago, only much cheaper.
-So China Mobile was a one-shot opportunity, and it is open to me how I will deal with the shares in the future.
+So the China Mobile purchase was a one-shot opportunity, and it is open to me how I will deal with the shares in the future.
 If the stock rises significantly in the next few months, I would also consider selling.

 Also new in my portfolio are 19 shares of Swiss Re.
 Swiss Re is the world’s second-largest reinsurer behind Germany’s Munich Re.
 The dividend yield is relatively high at just under 8 percent.
 The company has not fully recovered from the COVID-19 crash because the coronavirus has weighed enormously on the company.
 Some fear a dividend cut, but cash flow covers the payout for now.
 Even if the dividend is cut, there should still be an attractive yield.